Martin13025/Project-for-Information-Security/README.md

 # Project-for-Information-Security
 Programm based on the Java platform for pentests.
 Also has database Docker and PostgreSQL.
 Maven.
-Java Spring Version number 2.
+Java Spring (Version 2).